-In conjunction with the financing of Ablaris in fiscal 2011, Arrowhead sold exchange rights to certain investors whereby the investors have the right to exchange their shares of Ablaris for a prescribed number of Arrowhead shares based upon a predefined ratio.
+In conjunction with the financing of Ablaris in fiscal 2011, Arrowhead sold exchange rights to certain investors whereby the investors have the right to exchange their shares of Ablaris for a prescribed number of Arrowhead shares of Common Stock based upon a predefined ratio.
 The exchange rights have a seven-year term.
 During the first year, the exchange right allows the holder to exchange one Ablaris share for 0.06 Arrowhead shares.
 This ratio declines to 0.04 in the second year, 0.03 in the third year and 0.02 in the fourth year.
 In the fifth year and beyond the exchange ratio is 0.01.
-Exchange rights for 675,000 Ablaris shares were sold in fiscal 2011, and remain outstanding at September 30, 2014.
+Exchange rights for 675,000 Ablaris shares were sold in fiscal 2011, and 500,000 remain outstanding at September 30, 2015.
 The exchange rights are subject to derivative accounting as prescribed under ASC 815.
 Accordingly, the fair value of the exchange rights on the date of issuance was estimated using an option pricing model and recorded on the Company's Consolidated Balance Sheet as a derivative liability.
-The fair value of the exchange rights is recorded as a nonoperating gain or loss in the Company's Consolidated Statement of Operations.
-During the year ended September 30, 2014, the Company recorded a non-cash loss from the change in fair value of the derivative liability of \$211,860.
+The fair value of the exchange rights is estimated at the end of each reporting period and the change in the fair value of the exchange rights is recorded as a non-operating gain or loss in the Company's Consolidated Statement of Operations and Comprehensive Loss.
+During the years ended September 30, 2015, 2014 and 2013, the Company recorded a non-cash gain/(loss) from the change in fair value of the derivative liability of \$184,555, \$(211,860) and \$5,806, respectively.

-The assumptions used in valuing the derivative liability as of September 30, 2014 and 2013 were as follows:
+The assumptions used in valuing the derivative liability were as follows:

-September 30, 2014 September 30, 2013
+September 30, 2015 September 30, 2014 September 30, 2013

-Risk free interest rate 1.07% 1.39%
+Risk-free interest rate 1.00% 1.07% 1.39%

-Expected life 3.3 Years 4.3 Years
+Expected life 2.5 Years 3.3 Years 4.3 Years

-Dividend yield None None
+Dividend yield - - -

-Volatility 100% 100%
+Volatility 75% 100% 100%

-The following is a reconciliation of the derivative liability related to these exchange rights for the years ended September 30, 2014 and 2013:
+The following is a reconciliation of the derivative liability related to these exchange rights:

-Value at September 30, 2012 \$ 10,375

-Issuance of instruments

-Change in value (5,806)

-Net settlements

 Value at September 30, 2013 \$ 4,569

 Issuance of instruments

 Change in value 211,860

 Net settlements

 Value at September 30, 2014 \$ 216,429

+Issuance of instruments

+Change in value (184,555)

+Net settlements (3,072)

+Value at September 30, 2015 \$ 28,802

-The derivative liabilities are estimated using option pricing models that are based on the individual characteristics of the warrants or instruments on the valuation date, as well as assumptions for expected volatility, expected life and risk-free interest rate.
+The derivative assets/liabilities are estimated using option pricing models that are based on the individual characteristics of the warrants or instruments on the valuation date, as well as assumptions for expected volatility, expected life and risk-free interest rate.
 Changes in the assumptions used could have a material impact on the resulting fair value.
 The primary input affecting the value of our derivatives liabilities is the Company's stock price.
 Other inputs have a comparatively insignificant effect.